-- Do not put a generator in a garage, even with the door open.
+- Don't put a generator in a garage, even with the door open.

-- Do not put a generator near any window, including those of your neighbors.
+- Don't put a generator near any window, including your neighbors.

-- If you use a charcoal or gas grill for cooking:
+If you use a charcoal or gas grill to cook:

-- Do not bring the grill or stove inside or in the garage.
+- Don't bring the grill or stove inside or in the garage.

-- Do not use near an open door or window.
+- Don't use near an open door or window.

-- Keep flues and vents clear of debris that the wind could blow and create a fire hazard.
+- Keep flues and vents clear of debris that could create a fire hazard.

 - Get a professional inspection of fireplace or woodstoves every year.

-If you use appliances that operate on natural gas or oil:
+If you use appliances on natural gas or oil:

 - Have your gas or oil furnace, stove, dryer and water heater serviced by a professional once a year.

-- Make sure that these appliances are vented to the outside.
+- Make sure appliances are vented to the outside.

 - Call a certified technician if the tip of your gas stove burner flame is yellow or orange instead of blue.

-- Do not run a car or gas powered engine in a garage for any length of time.
+- Never run a car or gas powered engine in a garage.